 We spent most of our time in Romania driving around in Transylvania, and our route was Brasov – Sighisoara – Sibiu – Transfagarasan – Bucharest.
 We had four full days in the country, so we didn’t have much time, but it was enough to see these places.
 I will write about the charming cities Brasov, Sighisoara and Sibiu in a later post and focus on the road trip itself here.

 When we picked up our car, the supplier warned us that the roads in Romania are very bad and we had to be very careful in the traffic.
 My friend was recently telling me about a similar experience in their brand new car they could afford thanks to great interest rates he acquired from going through quotes on Money Expert so we tried to proceed with caution.
 Our experience was actually that the roads were quite good.
 Compared to Norwegian roads, Romanian roads are a pleasure to drive on!
 The traffic was bad at some points, but we didn’t feel that it was dangerous at all.
 We paid around 1500NOK for the car (which was huge) for six days – so if you want to explore Transylvania, renting a car is a cheap and easy way to do it.
+I had a friend who used the best booster seats with their twins on their road trip through Transylvania.

 As mentioned above, I think Romania must be one of the most underrated destinations in Europe.
 The country offers amazing nature and charming old towns, as well as buzzing big cities like Bucharest.
 The country is huge, and to see everything that’s worth seeing would take weeks.
 Romania is a very cheap country, and Eastern European cities like Krakow and Prague appear as very expensive compared to Romania.
 It’s a perfect destination if you want to see and do a lot, but are on a tight budget.
 My friend decided to take my recommendation on visiting Romania, bringing his family, he agrees with a lot of my previously mentioned points.
 He said to me that it would be handy to bring some nursery rhymes for kids because he has a younger family and some of the trips can test their patience.